b-karthiknair/pinn-optimization-cs4240-2024/README.md

 ## Repository Structure
 - `data` - Contains code from the original repository
-- `group_23` - Contains code re-implementation, hyperparams check, new data check,
+- `group_23` - Contains code re-implementation, hyperparams check, new data check

+> ***Note**: We succeeded in reimplementing the inverting pendulum task on JAX.
+Despite our best efforts, we did not manage to do the same for the three other tasks.
+Thus, `pendulum.py` is the only file that runs successfully in the folder `reimplementation` in `group_23`.*

 ## Usage
 1. Clone the repository: